From Scraps To Snacks: Pulp Left Over From Juice Bars Is Reborn In New Foods

 Making food out of items usually considered waste is gaining in popularity.
 Portland based Salt & Straw created ice cream flavors with discarded vegetables.
 At the Winter Fancy Foods Show in San Francisco last week, the Bay Area startup Renewal Mill was debuting soy flour made from okara, bean fiber leftover from tofu manufacturing.
 The Portland Pet Food Company was showing dog biscuits whose first ingredient is spent barley from Oregon microbreweries.

-Mogentale and Miyashiro of Pulp Pantry are among those continuing to look for ways to salvage the byproducts of juicing.
+Mogentale and Miyasaki of Pulp Pantry are among those continuing to look for ways to salvage the byproducts of juicing.
 In the past year, the startup has narrowed down its products to grain-free granolas made of almond pulp, along with apple or carrot fiber.
 The granolas are offered in apple pie, cinnamon spice, and cacao flavors.
 They are now partnering with The Butcher's Daughter, a juice bar and vegetarian restaurant with locations in New York and Los Angeles, to make its house-branded granola.

 While many experts believe that juices – even cold-pressed ones made from kale or beets – are still not as healthy as eating whole fruits and vegetables, the thirst for these health elixirs is expected to grow.
 A study by Persistence Market Research forecasts cold-pressed juices to grow into a $845 million per year global business by 2024.